Fractional edge-decompositions of dense graphs and related eigenvalues: Introduction

-{\em Remark.} Part (a) is quite clear.
+\rk Part (a) is quite clear.
 For (b), it is enough to take each labeled subgraph of $H$ in the complete graph with weight $\binom{v}{t}/q p! \binom{v}{p}$.

 Obviously, for $H \decomp G$, it is necessary that $H$ be a subgraph of $G$.
 In fact, every $t-1$ elements of $G$ must belong to enough copies of $H$ to exhaust the degree at that vertex.
 For instance, large balanced complete bipartite $2$-graphs $G$ are nearly $\frac12$-dense but triangle-free.
-Edges can be thrown in until $G$ becomes nearly $\frac34$-dense and still admit no decomposition.
-Actually, not much more is known about the density of $G$ failing to admit $H \decomp G$ apart from this kind of counting analysis.
+Edges can be thrown in until $G$ becomes nearly $\frac34$-dense and still admit no decomposition into copies of $K_3$.
+Actually, not much more is known about the density of $G$ failing to admit a decomposition apart from this kind of counting analysis.
+The weak (full) {\em Nash-Williams conjecture} states that $K_3 \decomp G$ (resp. $K_3 \trianglelefteq G$) provided that $G$ is at least $\frac{3}{4}$-dense (and, both locally and globally, $K_3$-divisible).

-In this paper, we prove the following existence result on rational decompositions of dense hypergraphs.
+In this paper, we prove the following existence result on fractional decompositions of dense hypergraphs.